FindMySchool LogoFindMySchool

 This is an all-through academy with a modern campus, a strongly values-led message, and several distinctive enrichment strands, particularly around structured sport, mentoring and personal development.
 The strongest current argument is stability of culture and routine plus broad opportunity, including wraparound care for younger children and visible partnerships at secondary.
 It suits families who want a single setting from early years to GCSE, and who value clear expectations and structured daily habits.
 The main question to weigh is how quickly improvements in curriculum and teaching consistency translate into stronger GCSE outcomes for all students.

 The most recent inspection profile shows strengths in behaviour and attitudes, personal development, leadership and management, and early years provision, with quality of education still requiring improvement.
-Primary outcomes include 71% meeting the expected standard in reading, writing and mathematics in 2024, above the England average of 62%.
+Primary outcomes include 30% meeting the expected standard in reading, writing and mathematics in the 2025 dataset.
 For GCSE, the Progress 8 score of -0.71 indicates outcomes are still improving and remain a key focus.

 This is a state-funded academy, so there are no tuition fees.
 Families should still budget for typical school costs such as uniform, trips and optional extras such as instrumental music tuition where applicable.